karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-02-07-An-Algorithmic-Approach-for-SCM-1.md

 ## **_About_**

-I've Been Working as a Strategist Engineer in Digitalising Logistics of a Food Chain Industry, We try to drew Parametres of Supply chain Process and derive the holistic approch to improve Efficiency and Optimize costs.
+I've Been Working as a Strategist Engineer in Digitalizing Logistics of a Food Chain Industry, We try to draw Parameters of Supply chain Process and derive the holistic approach to improve Efficiency and Optimize costs.

 ## **_Abstract_**